 5.1.
-Serious Complications From Insertion and Removal of PROBUPHINE
+Serious Complications From Insertion and Removal of PROBUPHINE fascia), neural or vascular injury may occur.

 Rare but serious complications including nerve damage and migration resulting in embolism and death may result from improper insertion of drug implants inserted in the upper arm.
 Additional complications may include local migration, protrusion, and expulsion.